What is the Emergency Quality Network (E-QUAL)?

 Yes.
 The E-QUAL team will review all data including uploads that are submitted through the E-QUAL portal.
 The E-QUAL team will be in contact with the champion if there are any questions or if an uploaded document is incorrect.

-If our group enters an E-QUAL collaborative, but finds we are unable to fulfill its requirements, can our group back out without incurring a penalty?
+If an ED site enters an E-QUAL collaborative, but finds we are unable to fulfill its requirements, can our group back out without incurring a penalty?
 Additionally, would this hinder our ability to participate in future Waves or other IA activities?

-A site can unenroll from an E-QUAL collaborative without incurring penalties or inhibiting participation in other E-QUAL Waves or IA activities.
+A site can unenroll from an E-QUAL collaborative at any time without incurring penalties or inhibiting participation in other E-QUAL Waves or IA activities.

 Does E-QUAL have a non-disclosure agreement for hospital data?